Managing CapEx Requests in a Distributed Organization

 It may be 2015 but many companies still cling to these kinds of out-of-date practices.
 Manual processes for handling approvals are obviously cumbersome and slow operationally, but from an audit perspective, it's perhaps even more challenging.
 When my conversation with our customer turned to auditing he had to laugh.
 "Finance would come to me, wanting to see the actual document for the CapEx request, which was likely sitting in a file cabinet at one of seven different plant locations around the world.
 It was time to start the phone call and email parade again."

 The growth of organizations in both size and geography is often the impetus for seeking a workflow management solution to handle CapEx requests (and other finance-related processes).
 Really, workflow management is tailor-made for these kinds of processes.
-Multiple approvers, tiered approval flow, low-friction approval methods (like simply clicking on a link in an email to approve a request), detailed audit trails, etc. They also provide requestors with a clear line of site into where the approval is in the process, reducing the amount of check-ins and stress.
+Multiple approvers, tiered approval flow, low-friction approval methods (like simply clicking on a link in an email to approve a request), detailed audit trails, etc. They also provide requestors with a clear line of sight into where the approval is in the process, reducing a number of check-ins and stress.